limikael/yaed/README.md

 to indicate which object that sent the event.

 There is one special case, in order to try to combine the "best of both worlds".
-This is in the case where `trigger` is called with only one parameter, and where that parameter is a string.
+This is in the case where `trigger` function is called with only one parameter, and where that parameter is a string.
 According to the spec above, the listeneing function should then be called without any parameters.
 For convenience, however, in this case an event object containing only `type` and `target` is constructed, and this object is sent as first parameter to the listening function.
-However, if you want to you can safely ignore this first parameter, of course.
+Of course, if you are not interested in this object you can safely ignore it.

 To clarify, this: